Tororo Kombu: How to Use Dried Kelp Shavings

-Have you ever heard of “Tororo Kombu (とろろ昆布)” or eaten Japanese dishes with the food material?
+Have you ever heard of “Tororo Kombu (とろろ昆布: meaning grated yam kelp)” or eaten Japanese dishes with it?

-This is the easiest way to make Tororo Kombu soup, but the simple seaweed soup has a great potential to get more delicious, so let’s add some finishing touches to the bowl if you come up with ideas.
+This is the easiest way to make Tororo Kombu soup.
+But the dish has a great potential to become more delicious, so let’s add some finishing touch to the bowl.

 Tororo Kombu Onigiri

 We sometimes use the kelp shavings for covering Onigiri rice balls instead of nori sheets.

 Tororo Kombu Onigiri has another version made from white rice mixed with the flakes.

 Tororo Kombu is often used as a topping.
 It works well with a wide range of dishes, including ramen, udon, soba, vegetable salad, simmered dish, tofu, and even natto.